tardis-sn/tardis/docs/installation.rst

 .. note::

-    - TARDIS is only compatbile with Python >3.6
+    - TARDIS is only compatible with Python >=3.6
-    - TARDIS only supports Linux and MacOs.
+    - TARDIS only supports Linux and MacOS.
-    - We strongly recommend to install TARDIS within an Anaconda environment and to always use the lastest github development version.
+    - We strongly recommend installing TARDIS within an Anaconda environment and to always use the latest github development version.

 Requirements
 ============